GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 ```
 cat manifests/enable-network-pass-through.yaml | envsubst | kubectl apply -f -
 ```
-This bypasses some GKE networking layers and is needed to run workloads with `hostNetwork: false` (the default).
+This bypasses some GKE networking layers and is needed to run workloads with `hostNetwork: false` (the default). *The Terraform module will integate this in the future.*

 ### Optional: Install Kueue as a batching and administrative system